BE SAFE! Make sure you are properly warmed up, ready, and use proper form.

 Start with your hands on the ground about shoulders-width apart and your feet out behind you.
 Hold your body and legs straight while lowering your chest to just before it touches the ground.
 Push to raise your body and reset.
 Repeat.

 Hang from a secure bar, ledge, rail, branch, frame, or rings.
 Pull your chest up to your hands.
 Lower your body back into the starting position.
 Repeat.

 From a standing position lower into a squatting position.
 Jump and reach upwards.
 Reset.
 Repeat.

 From a standing position, drop or lower yourself into a Push-Up starting position.
 Do a Push-Up.
 Jump back onto your feet.
-Twist your upper body to raise one knee to the opposite shoulder.
+Twist your body to raise one knee to the opposite shoulder or elbow.
 Reset.

 Repeat, finish by raising the other knee.
 Reset.
 Repeat.

 From a standing position, drop or lower yourself into a Push-Up starting position.
 Do a Push-Up.
 Pull your feet back underneath you.
 Jump and reach upwards.
 Reset.
 Repeat.

 Try using the timer while you watch a show or movie, listen to the radio, or while you wirelessly play a game or browse.

 You could also use a couple of rounds as a pre-workout before you go running, walking, dancing, jogging, hiking, lifting, swimming, rowing, training, sparring, biking, practice yoga, play a sport, or do whatever other kind of exercise you enjoy.

 There are many other workout timers out there depending on your personal preference, for example, if you just want a customizable timer, you might like the Speed Bag Forum Timer.
 If you want timer customization and a choice of workout styles, you might enjoy the Shoutbox Timer.